Connect with others who understand.

 Powered By

-Many people with lung cancer experience skin rashes as side effects from treatments such as radiation, chemotherapy, targeted therapy, immunotherapy, or stem cell transplantation.
+Many people with lung cancer experience skin rashes as side effects from treatments such as radiation, chemotherapy, targeted therapy, or immunotherapy.
 Different kinds of skin reactions can occur, depending on the specific treatment.
-Rashes may be managed both in a clinical setting and at home.
+Some rashes may be managed at home, while more serious skin issues might require treatment in a doctor’s office or even urgent medical care.

-MyLungCancerTeam members have shared their experiences with rashes and lung cancer treatment.
+MyLungCancerTeam members often discuss their experiences with rashes and lung cancer treatment.
 “I have a rash from chemo that kind of burns like a bad sunburn,” a member said.
 Another member responded, “I just got a rash from the chemo, too … just on my head and neck.
 Itches like crazy!
 It’s annoying, but nothing I can’t deal with.”

 A third member wrote, “I have just been on immunotherapy every four weeks.
 I have been very lucky in that I only experience fatigue and, every once in a while, a rash.”